When you have sustained a workplace injury, establishing employer negligence is only necessary when you file a WorkCover common law claim for damages.

 - That the injury you suffered was a result of the breach of duty.

-In some circumstances, it may be very clear that there has been a breach of duty of care, such as where employees are not given protective eyewear when welding or if a machine is not fitted with a proper guard and so on, however there are other less obvious situations where a court may also find an employer has breached their duty of care, like where an employer has failed to supervise their employees to ensure safe work guidelines are being properly implemented.
+In some circumstances, it may be very clear that there has been a breach of duty of care, to ensure health and safety at a workplace such as, where employees are not given protective eyewear when welding or if a machine is not fitted with a proper guard and so on, however there are other less obvious situations where a court may also find an employer has breached their duty of care, for instance, where an employer has failed to supervise their employees to ensure safe work guidelines are being properly implemented.

-And finally, the injury must be a result of the employers failure to meet the obligations of their duty of care.
-It is not enough to show there was an act or omission by an employer and that there was injury.
-The act or omission must have caused or materially contributed to the injury.
-It is very important that your evidence and symptoms also support your claim for damages.
+Finally, the injury must be a result of the employers failure to meet the obligations of their duty of care.
+It is not enough to show there was an act or omission by an employer and that there was a workplace injury.
+The act or omission must have caused or materially contributed to the workplace injury.
+It is very important that evidence and symptoms also support your claim for damages.

 A workplace injury is not limited to simply physical symptoms on the employee, but may include psychiatric injury or the aggravation of a pre-existing injury or condition, such as the quickened onset of symptoms of degenerative osteoarthritis; in this situation however, only the work related component will be compensated for at common law.

-Further, a court will also consider the extent to which your own actions contributed to the injury, and will deduct a percentage from your award of damages accordingly.
+Further, a court will also consider the extent to which your own actions contributed to the injury, and will deduct a percentage from your damages lump sum accordingly.
 This is referred to as ‘contributory negligence’.

-As the grounds for employer negligence contain inherently legal questions, it is always best to seek the advice of a lawyer before commencing your personal injury claim.
-If you would like to discuss employer negligence or anything related to workplace injury, contact our offices for a free consultation with one of our personal injury lawyers on (07) 3252 0011 or through our general enquiries page.
+As the grounds for employer negligence contain inherently legal questions, it is always best to seek the advice of a workplace personal injury lawyer before commencing your claim.
+If you would like to discuss employer negligence or anything related to workplace injury, contact our offices for a free consultation with one of our workplace personal injury lawyers on (07) 3252 0011 or through our general enquiries page.